 Change 11.22.3.3.1 as follows:

 “The ANQP response should consist of ANQP elements having Info IDs present in the Query List ANQP- element response (if present) plus zero or more responses to other query elements; these ANQP elements shall be chosen from among those listed in Table 9-331 having an element type of S in Table 11-14 and shall be ordered by nondecreasing Info ID.
 The AP shall only reply with the element requested in the ANQP request.
 The ANQP response is transported in the Query Response field of GAS Response frames, as described in 11.22.3.2.4.
-The AP shall include a response for all the elements requested by the non-AP STA, if the elements are available at the AP, using the procedure described in 11.22.3.2.4.“
+The AP response should include each ANQP-element requested by the non-AP STA that is available at the AP, using the procedure described in 11.22.3.2.4.
+The AP uses the comeback procedure described in 11.22.3.2.1 to provide the ANQP-elements requested by the non-AP STA that are not available at the AP at the time of the request, but can be obtained by the AP from an advertisement server.“

 How to interpret an ANQP response that contains elements with overlapping semantics.
-For example, FQDN, realm, RCOI and/or MNC/MCC lists; and
+For example, FQDN, realm, RCOI and/or MNC/MCC lists